 If this site was previously active before joining the current site group, it will revert to using its original database.

-The site will only have access to that data which populated to its original database prior to joining the group, and all data aggregated while it was a part of the group will be unavailable.
+The site will only have access to the data collected in its original database, prior to joining the group.
+All data aggregated while it was a part of the group will be unavailable to that site.

 If the site was not active before, it will have no data.